 Every time you fail to pay a loan installment on time or forget to pay your credit card bills, your credit rating takes a hit.
 No matter how many tricks you use to try and lower your credit score, if you continue to neglect your existing loans month after month you might as well be trying to fill a bucket with a hole in it.

-If you desperately need a housing loan, you should start to beg, borrow, steal or starve yourself in order to pay off your bills months or even over a year before you apply.
+If you desperately need a housing loan in Singapore, you should start to beg, borrow, steal or starve yourself in order to pay off your bills months or even over a year before you apply.
 This not only improves your credit score but also swings the TDSR in your favour, since banks can see that less of your income is tied up in loan repayments.

 Now, do note that existing bills you need to take care of also include harmless-looking ones like mobile phone bills, utilities and even library fines.
 If you’re a really delinquent debtor and the companies/authorities get fed up and refer the case to a collections agency, your credit score might be affected.